appsignal/appsignal-wrap/README.md

 appsignal-wrap sync_customers --cron -- python ./sync_customers.py
 ```

-The above command will execute `bundle exec ./worker.rb`, send a start cron check-in to AppSignal with the `sync_customers` check-in identifier if it starts successfully, and send a finish cron check-in to AppSignal if it finishes with a success exit code.
+The above command will execute `python ./sync_customers.py`, send a start cron check-in to AppSignal with the `sync_customers` check-in identifier if it starts successfully, and send a finish cron check-in to AppSignal if it finishes with a success exit code.

 It will also send logs and report errors, as described in previous sections.
 To only send cron check-ins, use `--no-log` and `--no-error`.